BlockchainCommons/envelope-cli-swift/Transcripts/5-EXISTENCE-PROOFS-TRANSCRIPT.md

 So for example, this envelope you're seeing right now is actually a nested envelope, which is the subject, and then two additional assertions, the note and the verified by signature at the end.
 But the subject of the envelope itself is an envelope.
 So if we look at just the inner envelope, we see that this inner envelope yields a digest.

-And then the subject, which is just the CID, also has its own unique digest.
+And then the subject, which is just the ARID, also has its own unique digest.
 Each of the assertions in this envelope has its own unique digest, and the predicate and object of each assertion has its own unique digest.
 And each of these things together, each of these elements — the envelope, its subject, the assertion, and the predicate and objects — they are all envelopes as well.

 This highlighted object right here.
 This object to this of this assertion is itself actually an envelope.
 It's an envelope whose subject is the string 1, 2, 3, 4, 5, 6, 7, 8, 9, and it has no assertions.
 If it did have assertions, then this printout in envelope notation would show them.
 So I'm going to walk you through a set of scenarios where I show you how the envelope command line interface tool is capable of generating proofs for what exists inside the envelope without revealing anything else about the envelope except what is absolutely necessary.
 So let's start with creating an envelope here.
 This is just the commands necessary to create an envelope called Alice's Friends or Alice Friends.
 We're gonna echo that.
 Okay.
 That's just an envelope.
 That's the UR of the envelope.